newchuyalong/libgdx-learning/A-simple-game.md

       }
 ```

 The `Rectangle.overlaps()` method checks if this rectangle overlaps with another rectangle.
-In our case, we tell the drop sound effect to play itself back and remove the raindrop from the array.
+In our case, we tell the drop sound effect to play itself and remove the raindrop from the array.

 ## Cleaning Up ##
 A user can close the application at any time.
 For this simple example there's nothing that needs to be done.
 However, it is in general a good idea to help out the operating system a little and clean up the mess we created.